-Back in 2005, after doing an extensive search on the web, I couldn’t find very many people blogging about what it’s like to live day to day with the more severe refractory asthma, not to be confused with typical mild asthma.
-I thought I would change that.
+Back in 2005, after doing an extensive search on the web, I couldn’t find very many people blogging about what it’s like to live day to day with the more severe form of asthma… I thought I would change that.

-I created this site to share my experiences in coping with this frustrating disease and the many challenges of maintaining a daily fitness program and a meaningful productive life.
+I created this site to share my experiences in coping with this debilitating disease and the many challenges of maintaining a daily fitness program and a meaningful productive life.
 For me this includes aerobic exercise such as short distance racewalking and long distance endurance walking.
-I’m also heavily involved in severe as advocacy, medical research and asthma education.
+I’m also heavily involved in severe asthma advocacy, medical research and asthma education.
 I’m brutally honest when it comes to writing about my disease.
-I don’t hold back or embellish, what you see and read here is happening to a real person.
+I don’t hold back or embellish.
+What you see and read here is happening to a real person.
 Aside from my asthma interests, I enjoy travel, meeting interesting people and playing the bass guitar.

-As of May 15th 2011, after 6 years of telling my story.
-I decided it was time to move on.
-From now on I will only be updating the blog periodically.
-In the meantime I hope you’ll browse my archive of nearly 600 entries .
+As of May 15th 2011, after 6 years and 600 posts I decided it was time to move on.
+I still blog, but only periodically now.